MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 ## Option 1: License-free 90-day trial for individuals

 The license-free trial grants access only to the client application.
-Additional Dynamics 365 Remote Assist functionality through the Dynamics 365 Remote Assist solution (asset capture, one-time calling, calls dashboard) is not included and requires additional licensing.
+Other Dynamics 365 Remote Assist functionality through the Dynamics 365 Remote Assist solution (asset capture, one-time calling, calls dashboard) isn't included and requires other licensing.

 ### Prerequisites

 - A [Microsoft account](https://account.microsoft.com/account) to use the Microsoft Teams Free account.
-A Microsoft account cannot be used with the Dynamics 365 Remote Assist trial license options.
+A Microsoft account can't be used with the Dynamics 365 Remote Assist trial license options.
 It can only be used for the license-free 90-day trial when combined with Microsoft Teams Free.

 - A [Microsoft Teams Free account](https://products.office.com/microsoft-teams/free).

 - A [Microsoft Entra ID Free, P1 or P2](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) (for HoloLens users only).
-Users will sign in to their accounts through Microsoft Entra.
+Users sign in to their accounts through Microsoft Entra.

 - A HoloLens 2 or mobile device.
-[Learn about additional licensing and product requirements](./requirements.md).
+[Learn about licensing and product requirements](./requirements.md).

 With the license-free 90-day free trial, each user must download Dynamics 365 Remote Assist from the appropriate app store to start the trial.